madjaqk/cryptic_contest/README.md

     question, causing Celery to immediately fail silently.
 I was able to use [`setfacl`] to fix the issue in the short-term, but a better solution would be to create a dedicated `cryptic` group on the server or to switch to `syslog`-based logging (or both).
+* I feel like production site is kind of sluggish, so I'd like to do some profiling--there's a decent chance that some of the SQL queries can be optimized without affecting functionality.

+## Deployment

+This is as much a reminder for me as anyone else.

+1. Tag current version and push to GitHub (something like `git tag v1.0`, `git push --tags`)
+2. `git pull` on the server
+3. `systemctl --signal SIGHUP kill gunicorn` (and also `... celery` if the change affects the Celery tasks, which at the moment would just be things that touch the `Contest.check_if_too_old` method)

 ## License